 During a typical workday, many of us navigate a veritable food minefield: Monday-morning doughnuts, afternoon trips to the vending machine, celebratory pizza parties, obligatory birthday cakes.
 Lunches catered in.
 Client dinners out.
-Late-afternoon projects dropped on your desk.
 Food- and drink-laden business trips that leave you bursting at the seams.

 From seal-the-deal steak dinners to bad banquet-table smorgasbords, a lot of busy professionals are faced with less-than-ideal choices about when and what they’re going to eat.
 Throw in a little job-related stress and deadline scheduling and you’ve got yourself the makings of a scale-tipping nutritional disaster.

 “We’re a society that eats on the run, works long hours nonstop, skips meals and is time-pressured,” says Stephen Gullo, PhD, author of The Thin Commandments Diet.
 “We ‘make’ extra time by stealing it from eating time and exercise time.
 The workplace is loaded with unhealthy foods, because they’re quick and user-friendly.
 And temporarily, they make you feel satisfied.”

 Hey, we know what you’re up against when it comes to eating at work.
 We also know that with a little forethought (and some awareness about social dynamics behind many workday food quandaries), it is possible to maintain, and even improve, your health and nutrition from 9 to 5.
 Making the choice to eat well will improve your personal fitness and emotional stability, too.
 To make it easier, we’ve outlined five common office food traps, along with strategies for outwitting them – right now, and for the long term.

 Your company prides itself on its benefit plans: health, dental and doughnuts.
 Look out, here comes the pastry cart.